ardalis/ardalis-com-gatsby/beta/content/blog/2019-year-in-review.md

 ## Weekly Dev Tips Podcast Stats

 Some of you may know I have a podcast, [Weekly Dev Tips](http://weeklydevtips.com/) (which is the same name as my emailed newsletter that goes out every Wednesday).
-I don't necessarily keep up with the "weekly" in the name €¦ In 2019 I published 23 episodes (so, not quite enough to call it biweekly €¦).
+I don't necessarily keep up with the "weekly" in the name… In 2019 I published 23 episodes (so, not quite enough to call it biweekly…).

 ![](/img/image-2-1536x607.png)